On the approximation capability of GNNs in node classification/regression tasks: Main Results

-\item {\it GNN architectures that are not universal approximators}.
+\item {\it $\text{READOUT}$ universality.} The condition on the universality of the $\text{READOUT}$ function can be relaxed, provided that a higher dimension for the feature vector is used, namely $m>1$. $\text{READOUT}_w$ can indeed cooperate with the transition function in order to produce the output.
+In the limit case, the output can be completely prepared by the transition function and stored in some components of $\mathbf{h}_v^K$ so that $\text{READOUT}_w$ is just a projection function. \item {\it GNN architectures that are not universal approximators}.
 Most of GNN models, e.g. Graph Convolutional Neural Networks, GraphSAGE and so on, use a single layer architecture to implement the transition function.
-Thus, even if they do employ universal components, such as those specified by Def. \ref{def:universal}, they have a limited computational power with respect to two layer architectures and this is supported by theoretical results.
+Thus, even if they do employ universal components, such as those specified by Definition \ref{def:universal}, they have a limited computational power with respect to two layer architectures and this is supported by theoretical results.
 In~\cite{xu2018powerful}, Lemma 7, it is shown that, if the transition function is made up by a single layer with ReLU activation functions, the encoding function cannot be injective.
 A similar result was obtained for linear recursive neural networks~\footnote{Recursive neural networks~\cite{sperduti1997} are the ancestors of GNNs and assume that the input graph is acyclic.} in~\cite{bianchini2001}.
 However, in general, it is not correct to assert that GNNs with single layer transition functions cannot be universal approximators for functions on graphs, as this property depends on the used GNN model and on other architectural/training details.
 For example, a GNN model with a single layer transition component can use several iterations of Eq.~(\ref{Def_GNN}) to emulate a GNN with a deeper transition component.
-In the former model, the node features emulate the transition network hidden layers and $\text{COMBINE}$ must have a self--loop, namely must have access to the previous features of each node. \item {\it Feature dimension.} Surprisingly, Theorems~\ref{main} and~\ref{mainNN} suggest that a feature vector of dimension $m=1$ is sufficient to establish the universal approximation capability of GNNs.
+In the former model, the node features emulate the transition network hidden layers and $\text{COMBINE}$ must contain a self--loop, namely must have access to the previous features of each node. \item {\it Feature dimension.} Surprisingly, Theorems~\ref{main} and~\ref{mainNN} suggest that a feature vector of dimension $m=1$ is enough to establish the universal approximation capability of GNNs.
 It is obvious, however, that the dimension of the feature vector plays an important role in determining the complexity of the coding function for a given domain.
 We expect that the larger the dimension, the smaller the complexity of the coding.
-This complexity, in turn, affects the complexity of the transition function, the difficulty in learning such a function, the number of patterns required for training the GNN and so on. \end{itemize}
+This complexity, in turn, affects the complexity of the transition function, the difficulty in learning such a function, the number of patterns required for training the GNN and so on. \item {\it Number of steps.} Theorems~\ref{main} and~\ref{mainNN} suggest that $2r-1$ steps are enough to approximate any function.
+Such a result is a consequence of Theorems~\ref{th:treeDepth} and~\ref{f_unfold}.
+Intuitively, this bound can be explained reusing the discussion on Theorem~\ref{th:treeDepth}.
+A GNN can employ up to $r-1$ iterations/layers to diffuse all the information from one node to any other node with the message passing mechanism.
+After $r-1$ iterations, the information stored in a node provides a sort of signature for that node, which may allow to distinguish some nodes from others.
+Yet, such a signature is not complete, since the first time a node ``communicate'' with another has no information about itself.
+Adding $r$ iterations/layers allows nodes to communicate again and exchange their current signatures to produce more accurate signatures.
+It is worth noting that this reasoning provides also an intuitive explanation about why graph regression/classification tasks differ from node tasks.
+In graph tasks, the GNN uses a $\text{READOUT}$ function that aggregates the features of all the nodes in the graph, and possibly can do the work required by the second diffusion phase.
+In node tasks, $\text{READOUT}$ operates only on a single node, so that the second diffusion phase is mandatory. \item {\it The same $\text{COMBINE}$ and $\text{AGGREGATE}$ can be used for all the layers.} Even if, for clarity, in our theoretical analysis, we focus on the GNN model that is the most used and exploits different functions in each layer $k$, our proofs do not exploit such a characteristic.
+Therefore, all the results hold also for those GNNs --- sometimes called \textit{recursive} --- using the same $\text{COMBINE}$ and $\text{AGGREGATE}$ functions on each layer. \end{itemize}